101 Best Restaurants in Asia

 After checking out The Daily Meal’s 101 Best Restaurants in Asia, share your compliments and critiques in the comments section below — or on Twitter using the hashtag #bestrestaurants — and let us know what places you think should have been included, or should have been left out.

 Lauren Mack, former Travel editor and Special Projects editor at The Daily Meal, lived and dined in Beijing and Taiwan for more than six years.
+She is The Daily Meal’s New York City Travel Editor.
 Follow her on Twitter @lmack.

-Travel editor Lauren Wilson (@ariellauren), editorial director Colman Andrews (@Colmanandrews), executive editor Arthur Bovino (@Arthur_Bovino), and The Daily Meal editorial staff contributed to 101 Best Restaurants in Asia.
+Editorial director Colman Andrews (@Colmanandrews), executive editor Arthur Bovino (@Arthur_Bovino), assistant editor Haley Willard (@haleywillrd), special contributors Lauren Wilson (@ariellauren and Elsa Säätelä (@elsamaija), and The Daily Meal editorial staff contributed to 101 Best Restaurants in Asia.

 Be a Part of the Conversation

 Have something to say?